-Namangan is located next to the ancient settlement of Akhsikent (also Akhsikath), which was one of the largest cities of the state of Dawan in the Fergana Valley.
-The city existed since the 3rd century BC and was a transit point on the Silk Road.
-The city was destroyed by the Mongol invasion at the beginning of the 13th century but continued to exist.
-In 1620, a strong earthquake shook Akhsikent, after which the inhabitants decided to give up the city and found their new home in the modern Namangan area.
+Namangan is located next to the ancient settlement of Akhsikent (also Akhsikath), one of the largest cities of the old state of Dawan in the Fergana Valley.
+The city has existed since the 3rd century B.C. and was a transit point on the Silk Road.
+The Mongol invasion destroyed the city at the beginning of the 13th century but continued to exist.
+In 1620, a strong earthquake shook Akhsikent, after which the inhabitants decided to leave the city and found their new home in the modern Namangan area.

 Legend has it that Namangan once had a lake where salt was mined.
-The name of the city comes from the Persian “namak kan”, which is translated as a salt mine.
-At the time of Kokand Khanate, the city was an important centre of the empire.
+The city’s name comes from the Persian “namak kan”, which is translated as a salt mine.
+At the time of Kokand Khanate, the town was an important centre of the empire.

 - Height above sea level: 476 m

-Air connections: the city has an airport from which local connections to Tashkent and international flights to Russia are offered.
+Air connections: The city has an airport: local flights are to Tashkent and international flights to Russia.